top of page

 Zapotec Designs in La Alma Lincoln Park

-“They said well, if you kick him out, you have to kick us all out of here because we helped too…there was like, maybe 60 people out there, I mean he can’t throw us all out… I had the support of the people.”
+“They said well, if you kick him out, you have to kick us all out of here because we helped too…there was maybe 60 people out there, I mean he can’t throw us all out… I had the support of the people.”

 “I went up to him one day and I said ‘I’m Spanish like you,’ and I do have Spanish blood in me, but not like him, and he said ‘No, no, you got a beautiful culture, go study your culture, come back and tell me what you want to paint.’”